Roei-Bracha/gitTrackerClient/readme.md

  - the tracker - an event listener that check if any file was changed and update the server

 ## developing
-you will need 2 terminals:
+you will need 3 terminals:

  1. `npm start` or `npm run watch` for running the electron and the watcher app
  2. `npm run tsc-watch` to compile the typescript files to JavaScript
+ 3. `npm run client-dev` to work on the windows interfaces using react